Technigo/project-survey/README.md

 * At least one question should use radio buttons.
 * At least one question should use a select dropdown.
 * A submit button, which when pressed hides the form and show a summary of the user's submissions.

+## Strech goals reached

+* Multi-step form where each question is shown in its own section
+* Show a progress bar

 ## Issues